kubernetes/enhancements/keps/sig-storage/1790-recover-resize-failure/README.md

 ###### Will enabling / using this feature result in any new calls to cloud provider

-  Potentially yes.
-Since expansion operation is idempotent and expansion controller must verify if it is safe to retry expansion with lower values, there could be additional calls to CSI drivers (and hence cloudproviders).
+  Since expansion operation is idempotent and expansion controller must verify if it is safe to retry expansion with lower values, there could be additional calls to CSI drivers (and hence cloudproviders), when user attempts recovery from failed expansion.

+  On the other hand - previously we retried expansion of failed volumes infinitiely and hence incurred significant api usage of both k8s and cloudprovider.
+This enhancement significantly reduces this by allowing recovery and slower pace of retries for infeasible expansion operations.

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?